iomatix/Lugormod-X/__example_config/externvars.md

   That value is used in killing streak counter.
 After that value killing streak reward for killing the player is increasing.
 - **lmd_skillpoints_perlevel** 4 is default.

-  That value determines how many skill points player will recive after each level-up.
+  That value determines how many skill points player will receive after each level-up.
 After reaching the Mastery Level the value slightly increasing.